RobTranquillo/Unity-XR-Interaction-Toolkit-workcases/README.md

 # Content

-Content of this project are Unity projects for every single unse case of XRIT in an isolated environment to minimize the effort to implement it in another project.
+The content of this project is the simplest Unity projects for each individual use case of XRIT.
+It provides isolated environments and settings to represent each functional aspect of XRIT independently and thus reduces the effort for implementation in other projects to a minimum.

-Look into the branches to find the appropriate projects for your Unity and XRIT version.
+In the branches you can find the different Unity and XRIT version for your project.